techsenger/patternfx/README.md

 ## Overview <a name="overview"></a>

 Today, there are various architectural patterns available for developing JavaFX applications, which developers can choose depending on their goals and preferences.
+The most popular patterns are MVC, MVP, and MVVM.
+The core difference between them lies in how the presentation logic interacts with the `View`:

+* In MVC, the Controller holds a direct reference to the concrete View.
+* In MVP, the Presenter depends on the View only through an interface.
+* In MVVM, the ViewModel has no reference to the View at all.

+All other characteristics of these patterns—such as testability, use of bindings, and the way UI updates are performed — are direct consequences of this difference in dependency structure.

 At the same time, when building real-world applications, developers often face challenges that standard patterns do not fully address.
 These include:

 1. Storing metadata for a component.
 2. Managing the lifecycle of a component.